 Get out your hoe and start breaking up the soil surface into chunks.
 If you have good crop coverage, you’ll end up with big rooty clods of soil.
 It’s tempting to shake out the dirt and toss the roots into compost but don’t!
 These clods are important.

-The whole idea of no till gardening techniques is to preserve soil health.
+The whole idea of no till methods is to preserve soil health.
 The less you till, or work the soil, in a garden plot, the happier your beneficial soil organisms will be.
 Those chunky clods are known as soil “peds,” and they are what worms and other healthy bugs eat their way through.
 Peds next to each other also create important gaps for air and water.
 To preserve your peds, break up and turn the soil roughly.
 It will look a bit of a mess, like biscuit or pastry dough when you first turn it out of the bowl.

 If your bed needs extra soil, now is the time to add it.
 Our raised beds lose an inch or more of soil each year due to compaction, erosion and hungry worms eating through it.
 We replenish with a few buckets of compost, leaf mold or other organic matter every spring.